Dark-Alex-17/aws-cloud-gaming/README.md

 Note: A Shared stream will not overwrite your settings to connect to your personal instance.
 You'll just have to change back to your personal instance in Steam Link via the Gear icon -> Computers menu.

+## Troubleshooting
+> I can't connect to my instance again after rebooting

+Your public IP may have changed, so you may be blocked from the security group.
+To correct it, simply re-deploy the stack and skip the setup steps again.
+This will update the security group with your current public IP address and allow you access to the instance again.

 ## Built With
 * [Bash](https://www.gnu.org/software/bash/) - Shell that all the scripts are written in
 * [Node.js](https://nodejs.org/en/) - JS runtime for CDK